Abstract:

 4 plants·hm

 −2 for plant density, respectively.
-The Meta-analysis showed that when the sowing date was delayed by 0 to 35 days, the GY of strong gluten wheat was significantly reduced by 2.86%~19.22%, and a sharp drop occurred from 21 to 28 days.
-Moreover, the GPC was significantly decreased by 4.08% when the sowing date was delayed by 0 to 7 days, while that was significantly increased by 10.54% when the sowing date was delayed by 21 to 28 days.
-When the nitrogen rate was reduced by 0 to 30 kg·hm
+The Meta analysis showed that when the sowing date was delayed by 0–35 d, the GY of strong-gluten wheat was significantly reduced by 2.86% to 19.22%, and the highest drop occurred from a delay of 21–28 d.
+Moreover, GPC significantly decreased by 4.08% with a 0–7 day delay in sowing date, whereas a 21–28 day delay led to a significant increase of 10.54%.
+When the nitrogen application rate was reduced by 0 to 30 kg·hm

 4 to 90×10

-−2) could be obtained with the sowing date from 10 October to 21 October, the nitrogen rate from 230 to 286 kg·hm
+−2) could be obtained with the sowing date ranged from October 10 to October 21, the nitrogen application rate ranged from 230 to 286 kg·hm

 4 to 289×10

 −2.
-Correspondingly, the dry matter accumulation of strong gluten wheat ranged between 14.7 and 17.0 t·hm
+Correspondingly, the dry matter accumulation of strong-gluten wheat ranged from 14.7 to 17.0 t·hm

 −1.
-These findings would provide novel approaches for simultaneous improvement in the grain yield and quality of strong gluten wheat for bread-making in the Huang-Huai-Hai Region.
+These findings would provide novel approaches for the simultaneous improvement in the grain yield and quality of strong-gluten wheat for bread making in the Huang-Huai-Hai Region.